pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ### Single Sign-on (SSO)

-You can configure upstream services to accept JWTs sent by Pomerium to achieve an SSO authentication flow.
+You can configure upstream services to accept the Pomerium JWT to achieve an SSO authentication flow.
 This capability is completely free and relatively easy to configure depending on the upstream service and your [identity provider](/docs/identity-providers).

 :::info Implement SSO with Pomerium